English Course Offerings

 Grades 9, 10 (One Quarter)

 This SAT/PSAT prep course is designed to help students prepare for the rigors of taking the Verbal section of these standardized tests.
-The course will focus on the following areas: writing a formal essay, including thesis statement, topic sentences, paragraph development, and supporting examples; vocabulary sentence completion; grammar conventions; sentence corrections; and critical reading consumption.
-The course will also instruct students to improve vocabulary and comprehension skill.
+The course will focus on the following areas: writing a formal essay, including thesis statement, topic sentences, paragraph development, and supporting examples; vocabulary sentence completion; grammar conventions; sentence corrections; and critical reading.
+The course will also instruct students in vocabulary acquisition and comprehension skills.

 Mock Trial: A Study in Jurisprudence and Debate